h-serizawa/vertica-extension-functions/long2wide/README.md

 ### Notes

-Long2Wide function has been tested in Vertica 23.4 and 24.1.
+Long2Wide function has been tested in OpenText Analytics Database/Vertica 25.2.